 - Reboot the arduino via the

-switch, or by a full power reboot, ensuring you replace theJ18
+RSTswitch, or by a full power reboot, ensuring you replace theJ18jumper so that the chips can communicate.

 If everything went well, your UDOO should look and act like the pictures below.
 Good luck!